When you have decided on a budget, you need to lay it all out.

 If you are a single cook and a single usage kitchen, a corridor kitchen design is simple and effective.
 This pattern may not work, however, if the kitchen is the beehive of activity.
 Traffic flow can and will interfere with the essential work or preparation and cooking.

 The U-shaped kitchen layout is often considered the most efficient.
-It places groups in their work centres.
+It places groups in their work centers.
 It has plenty of countertops and storage space.
 Traffic flows freely and does not interfere with the kitchen triangle of food from preparation to delivery.

 The G-shaped layout is a derivative of the L-shaped model.
 It adds an extra wall of cabinets.
 This is ideal for those who require more space for storage.